 With minor modifications, but employing a system common to all rebreathers, the ‘Titanic Too’ features a gas supply, counter-lung, gas-flow regulator, breathing hoses and a scrubber mechanism to remove carbon dioxide from the exhaled gas.
 “But it’s in the choice of materials and the operational mechanics that the ‘Titanic Too’ differs from other more conventional rebreathers.”
 Said Zymurgy Inc’s international Marketing Director, David Strike.

 Featuring conventional large bore breathing hoses, 3-litre, oxygen enriched air cylinder, gas control and by-pass valves and specially adapted BCD, the ‘Titanic Too’ employs a chest-mounted counter lung to reduce breathing resistance.

-“We gave considerable thought to the selection of a suitable counter-lung (or breathing bag),” said David Strike, founder of Zymurgy Inc., “one that was inexpensive, easy to obtain and which lent itself to field maintenance.
+“We gave considerable thought to the selection of a suitable counter-lung (or breathing bag),” said David Strike, “one that was inexpensive, easy to obtain and which lent itself to field maintenance.
 After considerable testing we finally settled on a 6-litre bladder from a cask wine produced by an obscure West Australian vineyard.

-“Quite an acceptable drop, as I recall.
-Although the hint of strawberry on the middle palate was rather overshadowed by the wine’s somewhat astringent qualities.
+“Quite an acceptable drop, as I recall.”
+Said Zymurgy Inc.’s Co-Director, Richard Nicholls. ” Although the hint of strawberry on the middle palate was rather overshadowed by the wine’s somewhat astringent qualities.”

 “During a normal rebreather cycle”, Strike continued, “the exhaled gas passes through a chemical scrubber that removes carbon-dioxide.
 This usually consists of either soda lime pellets or the more expensive lithium hydroxide, neither of which are readily available from your neighbourhood supermarket.